43 Daily Journal Prompts That Will Make You A Better Writer

 You may choose to journal in the morning if you write later in the day.
 Or, you may choose to journal and then move straight into working on your manuscript while your thoughts are flowing.

-If you’re feeling a bit blocked, you may want to journal for 10-15 minutes before you begin working on your manuscript, just to keep the momentum going.
+If you’re feeling a bit blocked, you may want to journal daily for 10-15 minutes before you begin working on your manuscript, just to keep the momentum going.

-As a way to make it easier for you, we’ve compiled a list of 43 prompts for you to get started.
+As a way to make it easier for you, we’ve compiled a list of 43 writing prompts for you to get started.
 These prompts are organized into six categories with five photo prompts separating them.

 The prompts themselves will get your mind thinking as you read the words and come up with “answers” to write.